-- Regular review of people with a learning disability or autism, and where appropriate care packages have been adjusted - Parkwood Centre in Alfreton has been providing emergency day service provision for those people for whom it has been identified as being appropriate to do so. - A small number of people with a learning disability who use building-based day services have been referred to and have made use of the Community Response Unit's services. - Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carers emergency plans are being offered.
+Regular review of people with a learning

+disability or autism, and where appropriate care packages have been adjusted.

+The Parkwood Centre in Alfreton, Whitemoor in

+Belper and the Outlook Centre in Long Eaton

+have been providing very limited emergency

+day service provision for those people for

+whom it has been identified as being

+appropriate to do so, with staff from other

+centres providing outreach services to people

+in place of opening a building (and in doing so

+following appropriate guidelines about use of

+PPE).
+In the North East, Carter Lane has been

+used by two people to prevent crisis and a

+breakdown of the care at home.
+In the High

+Peak two people again have been supported

+within the Alderbrook building in order to

+prevent crisis.

+A small number of people with a learning

+disability who use building-based day services

+have been referred to and have made use of

+the Community Response Unit's services.Derbyshire Carers Association has continued

+• Derbyshire Carers Association has continued to offer support to carers who may have seen

+their caring duties increase as a result of day

+centre provision being closed and carers

+emergency plans are being offered.

+Day centre staff have either supported

+outreach work or have been redeployed to

+Older Adults residential establishments.

-The next review of this decision will take place by Adult Care Senior Management Team on 13 August 2020.
+The next review of this decision will take place by

-Review by SMT 12/08/2020: The latest review on 13 August 2020 notes that the working group has continued to work on options for the future of these services.
-A 'hub' of staff will be established on the 17th August to co-produce the new offer with people with learning disability, their families and carers.
-Many of the buildings used as day centres have not been designed with this in mind.
+Adult Care Senior Management Team in the week

+beginning 5 October 2020.

+Review by SMT on week beginning 5 October

+2020 notes that

+a working group has continued to explore options

+for the future of these services.
+This review has

+taken account of the newly published Adult Social

+Care: COVID Winter Plan 2020- 2021.

+Three day centres are being considered in the first

+phase.
+A 'hub' of practitioners was established on

+the 17 August to progress reviews and

+assessments, but also co-produce the new offer